Marshmello: 2016–2018: "Silence", "Wolves", "Friends", and Joytime II

-By May 2016, although his identity was unknown, Marshmello was frequently suggested to be Chris Comstock, an American DJ who was known as Dotcom at the time.

-On June 19, 2016, Marshmello performed at Electric Daisy Carnival in Las Vegas.
-In a gimmick attempted by Marshmello and Dutch DJ Tiësto, the latter who wore the same clothes as the former on stage, took off his helmet presenting himself as Marshmello.
+By May 2016, although his identity was unknown, Marshmello was frequently suggested to be Comstock.
+On June 19, 2016, Comstock performed at Electric Daisy Carnival in Las Vegas.
+In a gimmick attempted by Comstock and Dutch DJ Tiësto, the latter wore the same clothes as the former on stage and took off his helmet presenting himself as Marshmello.
 It was later regarded as a publicity stunt by fans and the media due to their conflicting tour dates and a photo of "the two helmeted DJs hanging out together pre-show".

-He announced the Ritual Tour on Twitter, in which he performed in several countries including the United States, China, South Korea, India and Paraguay from late September until early January of the following year.
+Comstock announced the Ritual Tour on Twitter, in which he performed in several countries including the United States, China, South Korea, India and Paraguay from late September until early January of the following year.
 The tour was accompanied with his debut on dubstep musician Skrillex's Owsla label, with a single titled "Ritual", in which vocalist Wrabel was featured.
 An official music video for the song was published to YouTube.
-Soon after, Marshmello launched his own record label named Joytime Collective and recruited fellow DJ and producer Slushii as the first signee on its roster.
+Soon after, Comstock launched his own record label named Joytime Collective and recruited fellow DJ and producer Slushii as the first signee on its roster.